AnyChart/docs.anychart.com/Common_Settings/UI_Controls/Chart_Editor.md

 ## Events

-To track the moment when editor closes you need to listen to events, this is done as with any other [Event listener in AnyChart](../Event_Listeners):
+To track the moment when editor closes you need to listen to events, this is done as with any other [Event listener in AnyChart](../Event_Listeners). `complete` event is dispatched when "Complete" button of the editor is clicked, `close` event is dispatched when the editor is closed by other means.

 ```
 editor = anychart.ui.chartEditorDialog();